The Real Housewives of Beverly Hills season 6: Synopsis

 Vanderpump enjoys Tuscany with her husband and Richards.
 During dinner with Richards, she is confused by some of Richards' family being uninvited, re-invited and not invited to Nicky Hilton's wedding.
 Vanderpump heads to Columbus, Ohio with Rinna to find the perfect mini-horse for her husband's birthday.
 Later, Vanderpump hosts a white party at her home, Villa Rosa, for Ken's birthday.
 Taylor Armstrong attends.
-Vanderpump invites Richards, Davidson and Rinna to her house and before Davidson arrive, Rinna reveals her opinion on Foster's health which leaves Vanderpump feeling uncomfortable.
+Vanderpump invites Richards, Davidson and Rinna to her house and before Davidson arrives, Rinna reveals her opinion on Foster's health, leaving Vanderpump feeling uncomfortable.
 Vanderpump visits the veterinarian emergency room for her swan.
 Vanderpump heads to the Hamptons to celebrate being on the cover of Bella Magazine.
-Vanderpump has arranged a place to say for the women but is offended when the ladies, excluding Girardi, organize somewhere else to stay.
-Vanderpump is confused after Davidson reveals she was offended by her curiosity and questions on Davidson's marriage.
-Vanderpump takes a tour to a place her husband wants to turn into a new restaurant and i surprised to learn it's currently a sex shop.
+Vanderpump has arranged a place to say for the women, but is offended when the ladies, excluding Girardi, organize somewhere else to stay.
+Vanderpump is confused after Davidson reveals she was offended by her curiosity and questioning of Davidson's marriage.
+Vanderpump tours a place her husband wants to turn into a new restaurant, and is surprised to learn it's currently a sex shop.
 Later at Richard's BBQ, Vanderpump finds herself in a discussion with Richards about Foster's children and their health.
 After Richard' reveals Foster said they suffer from the same illness, Vanderpump says that their father, Mohamed Hadid, has said they're fine.
-During a lunch with Foster and Richards, Vanderpump is accused of not having Foster's back after Foster calls the two out on their discussion about Foster's health.
-Foster pulls out her children's medical records and request Vanderpump to read them but she declines as she doesn't need proof.
-Vanderpump is informed by Edwards that Girardi thinks she is "spinning a web."
-Vanderpump confront Girardi on what she has said, and Girardi completely owns it.
-Vanderpump is informed by Rinna that Davidson thinks she's manipulative and later three discuss it.
-During the trip in Dubai, Vanderpump is accused by Rinna of rewriting history of who brought up the discussion of Foster's health and trying to bring Richards in to it.
-However, Richards soon contradict Vanderpump's story despite saying they're friends and have moved on from it.
-Following the argument with Rinna, Vanderpump gets in to another heated discussion with Davidson who brings up Vanderpump's inquiries on her marriage again.
-Vanderpump claims Davidson is always having a go at her despite previously apologizing.
+During a lunch with Foster and Richards, Vanderpump is accused of not having Foster's back after Foster calls them both out on their discussion about Foster's health.
+Foster pulls out her children's medical records and request Vanderpump to read them but she declines, saying she doesn't need proof.
+Edwards tells Vanderpump that Girardi thinks she is "spinning a web."
+Vanderpump confronts Girardi on what she said, and Girardi completely owns up to it.
+Vanderpump is informed by Rinna that Davidson thinks she's manipulative and later the three discuss it.
+During the trip to Dubai, Rinna accuses Vanderpump of rewriting the history of who brought up the discussion of Foster's health and of trying to drag Richards in to it.
+However, Richards soon contradicts Vanderpump's story, even after saying they're friends and have moved on from it.
+Following the argument with Rinna, Vanderpump gets in to another heated discussion with Davidson, who again brings up Vanderpump's inquiries into her marriage.
+Vanderpump claims Davidson is always having a go at her, despite her previous apology.
 On top of the Burj Khalifa, Vanderpump gives Davidson what she wants and apologizes.